Go Away (Lorrie Morgan song)

 "Go Away" is a song written by Stephony Smith, Cathy Majeski and Sunny Russ, and recorded by American country music artist Lorrie Morgan.
 It was released in July 1997 as the first single from her album Shakin' Things Up.
 The song reached #3 on the Billboard Hot Country Singles & Tracks chart in October 1997.
 This was Morgan's last top 10 hit on the Billboard Country charts.
+It is also notable as Morgan's only solo appearance on the Billboard Hot 100 chart, peaking at number 85.